Student Employment Guidelines

 Student employees may work no more than twenty (20) hours per week, per pay period during the academic year.
 The academic year includes reading and exam periods, spring break, winter study, and any partial weeks at the beginning and end of vacation periods.

 The College established an hours limit to safeguard study time and encourage active involvement in extracurricular activities.
-Students may hold more than one position, but may not exceed a total of twenty hours between all positions (see example below).
-ALL hours that a student works, regardless of the position(s) held, contribute to their total hours worked.
+Students may hold more than one job, but may not exceed a total of twenty hours between all jobs (see example below).
+ALL hours that a student works, regardless of the job(s) held, contribute to their total hours worked.

 Top of Page

-Compensation & Pay Rates: All student positions must be paid through the college’s Payroll office.
-Students cannot be paid by voucher through the Accounts Payable office unless they are approved by the Student Employment Manager as independent contractors.
+Compensation & Pay Rates: All student jobs must be paid through the college’s Payroll office.

 Students are paid every two weeks as outlined on the academic year pay calendar.
 No wage advances or special checks will be issued.

-A student position refers to any position filled by a student, utilized by a Williams office, department, program, or student organization, and compensated by Williams College.
-A position’s duration may last one academic year, one semester, one month, or one hour.
-Regardless of the type or duration of the position(s) students are hired to fill, they must be paid through the Payroll office.
+A student job refers to any role filled by a student, utilized by a Williams office, department, program, or student organization, and compensated by Williams College.
+A job’s duration may last one academic year, one semester, one month, or one hour.
+Regardless of the type or duration of the job(s) students are hired to fill, they must be paid through the Payroll office.

-Student pay grades and rates are designed to foster pay equity between departments and to encourage job retention.
-The Student Employment Manager, along with Human Resources and the Provost’s Office, reviews student pay rates on an annual basis.
-Hiring departments, programs, offices, and student organizations are not authorized to determine pay rates and must abide by the Williams College Pay Grade and Rate Schedule.
-Pay grades and rates apply to all student position affiliated with Williams.
+Student pay rates are designed to foster pay equity between departments and to encourage job retention.
+The Student Employment Manager, along with Human Resources and the Provost’s Office, reviews student pay rates on a regular basis.
+Hiring departments, programs, offices, and student organizations are not authorized to determine pay rates or offer amounts outside the established structure and must abide by the Williams College Pay Rate Schedule.
+Pay rates apply to all student jobs affiliated with Williams.

 Top of Page